-The Minnesota State Academy for the Deaf provides a free educational setting on a beautiful 40-acre campus for Deaf/Hard of Hearing and DeafBlind students. ages Birth - 21 years of age.
+The Minnesota State Academy for the Deaf (MSAD) provides a free educational and residential experience on a beautiful 40-acre campus for Deaf/Hard of Hearing and DeafBlind students, ages Birth - 21 years of age.

-MSAD believes in the ASL/English Bilingual philosophy, where licensed Deaf/Hard of Hearing teachers, who are fluent in both American Sign Langauge (ASL) and English provide instruction through the use of both social and academic language.
+MSAD believes in the ASL/English Bilingual philosophy, where licensed Deaf/Hard of Hearing teachers, who are fluent in both American Sign Language (ASL) and English provide instruction and life experiences to develop the whole child growth through the use of both social and academic language.
 MSAD recognizes that ASL is the most accessible language for our students and through the use of visual/spatial means, students are presented with clear, complete, and consistent access to linguistic and curricular information.
-Fluency in ASL provides a foundation of language knowledge and skills which supports students' access to developing skills in English (reading, writing, speaking and listening) allowing for greater growth in reading/writing proficiency and increasing academic success.
-MSAD's bilingual philosophy includes emphasis within Deaf culture, as well as supporting the multiple cultural identities of each individual child.
+Fluency in ASL provides a foundation of language knowledge and skills that supports students' access to developing skills in English (reading, writing, speaking and listening) allowing for greater growth in reading/writing proficiency and increasing academic success.
+MSAD's bilingual philosophy includes an emphasis on Deaf culture, as well as supporting the multiple cultural identities of each individual child.

 Individual Education Programs are designed for each student and implemented throughout the educational program in both the school and residential settings.
 The curriculum is designed to meet Minnesota State Standards with an emphasis on the educational, cultural and linguistical needs of Deaf/Hard of Hearing and DeafBlind students.
 Our students also have the opportunity to participate in mainstream classes in the Faribault Public Schools; interpreters, note-takers, transportation are provided to all involved.